StartArticlesTemu is traffic. The Brazilian market needs revenue

 Rodrigo Garcia

-Rodrigo Garcia is the CEO of Petina Digital Solutions, specialist in marketplaces and digital transformation in retail
+Rodrigo Garcia is the Executive Director of Petina Digital Solutions, specializing in marketplaces and digital transformation in retail.

 RELATED ARTICLES